lognorman20/lognorman20/README.md

 I am a junior at the University of Southern California studying Computer Science.
 I enjoy creating technology that makes everyday life simpler, more efficient, and amusing.

-I am currently interested in building zero-knowledge proofs, iOS apps,and functional programming.
+I am currently interested in building zero-knowledge proofs, iOS apps, and functional programming.

 In my free time, I like playing/watching basketball, boxing, learning history && philosophy, music production, skiing, and of course, programming.